troven/node-nms/README.md

 NodeNMS
 ---------

-A lightweight, event-driven, high-speed, Network Management framework for NodeJS.
+A lightweight, event-driven, high-speed, Network Management kernel for NodeJS.
 It measures responsive times and uptime, auto-detect devices, alert when devices come online or go offline.

-Currently, it supports two monitoring strategies - probes and sensors.
-Both strategies are easily extended with super-simple plugins.
+We support two monitoring strategies - probes and sensors.
+Both are easily extended with super-simple plugins.

-There are 4 main components - Devices, Probes, Sensors and Telemetry.
-They are discussed below.

 It's missing central configuration, persistence and other niceties - deliberately.

-node-nms is designed to be embedded into a larger application but it's well suited to head-less DevOps too.
+node-nms was designed to be embedded into a larger application but it's well suited to head-less DevOps too.

-We built node-nms as the underlying engine that (will) power "meta4nms" - an open source, real-time, infrastructure analytics application.
+We built node-nms as the underlying engine that (will) power "meta4nms" - an open source, real-time, Infrastructure Analytics application.

 Architecture
 ------------